robbyhooker/Portfolio_Optimization/README.md

 Before diving into the optimization methods I wanted to do some high level EDA on our Data<br>

 In the correlation chart below we see how our securities relate to eachother<br>
-The main observation here is that most of the securities have a positive correlation, except commodoties like USO, GLD, and DBC.
+The main observation here is that most of the securities have a positive correlation, except commodoties like USO, GLD, and DBC.<br>
 Introducing such securities to the portfolio is theoretically good for the overall risk profile.<br>

 ![Securities Correlation Heatmap](assets/data_corr.png)